 The Woodtick School served as the town's Police Station until 1990.
 During that time more renovations took place and there was some expansion as the town grew and the police department grew.

-On November 8, 1988 a town referendum was held so the citizens of Wolcott could vote on a proposed new Public Safety Facility.
-The outcome of the referendum showed public support of the project, and on September 5, 1989 ground breaking for the new Public Safety Facility took place directly behind the old Woodtick School.
+On November 8, 1988, a town referendum was held so the citizens of Wolcott could vote on a proposed new Public Safety Facility.
+The outcome of the referendum showed public support for the project, and on September 5, 1989, a groundbreaking for the new Public Safety Facility took place directly behind the old Woodtick School.